 FGF-23 is a 251 amino acid protein secreted by osteocytes and osteoblasts in response to hyperphosphatemia, high phosphorus intake, and 1,25-dihydroxyvitamin D3.
 It inhibits PTH synthesis and secretion and results in removal of sodium-phosphate cotransporters from the proximal tubular luminal membrane.
 It decreases 1,25-dihydroxyvitamin D3 concentration due to downregulation of 1α-hydroxylase and upregulation of 24-hydroxylase.
 FGF-23 can be detected in the circulation of healthy people, indicating that it may play a role in normal phosphate homeostasis.

 Several lines of evidence suggest that FGF-23 is important in the feedback regulation of 1,25-dihydroxyvitamin D3 concentration.
 FGF-23 knockout mice have elevated 1,25-dihydroxyvitamin D3 levels.
 When injected into animals, FGF-23 reduces 1,25-dihydroxyvitamin D3 concentration within 3 hours (a result of a combination of decreased synthesis and increased degradation).
-This is followed several hours later by ...
+This is followed several hours later by a decrease in ...